How to make the best vegan charcuterie board

 3. Add Vegan cheese

 I used 3 different kinds of cheese as mentioned above.
 I cut the gouda in blocks and fanned out the pepper jack slices.
-I kept the cheddar wedge as it is.
+The cheddar wedge was kept as it is.
 I like to have different shapes of cheeses to make my board visually interesting.

 4. Add Fruits & Veggies